Performance Assessment for California Teachers (PACT)

 PACT Video Permission Forms

 The College of Education will lend you equipment to complete your PACT event.
-You may choose to use either an iPad or a Canon camcorder.
+You may choose to check out an iPad and/or tripod.
 We try to accommodate all requests for specific equipment, but cannot guarantee your preference.

 The PACT Website is the central source of information for the PACT Consortium, a group of 33+ teacher preparation programs in California that use the PACT Teaching Event as their state-mandated teaching performance assessment.
 On this site, you can find the most current content area handbooks, the most current content area rubrics and excellent reference materials including "Making good choices" and "Thinking behind the rubrics."